News Corp: Formation

+Dividing the company into two parts influenced both sections to put extra focus into their own development, without needing to balance the publication and entertainment companies together.
+In addition to having more focus on each department and company, News Corp brought in extra help with new management teams, which helped both companies stabilize following the split.
+News Corp also implemented new and separate boards of directors for each company.
+After this decision, both teams created plans to ensure the split would go smoothly, without causing unnecessary conflict in either department.

 Robert Thomson, then editor of The Wall Street Journal, was announced as the initial chief operating officer for the company.
 While Murdoch did not serve as CEO, he remained chairman and a shareholder of the new News Corp.
 Thomson promised that the new company would "cultivate a start-up sensibility even though we already work for the world's most established and prestigious diversified media and information services company" and would emphasize building new business models around its properties and content.
 The logo of the new News Corporation was unveiled at an investor presentation on May 28, 2013; the handwritten logo uses script based on Murdoch's own handwriting.
 News Corp's board approved the split on May 24, 2013, while shareholders approved the split on June 11;

 Preliminary trading on the Australian Securities Exchange of the new News Corp's class B stock began on June 19, 2013, at around $15 per share; a value slightly lower than expected by some analysts.
 The shares fell in price by 3% to $14.55 per share, valuing the new company at around $7.9 billion US.
 The corporate split was finalized on June 28, 2013; during the stock splitting process, one share of the new News Corp was given to shareholders for every four shares they owned in the former News Corp.

 The current News Corp began trading on the Nasdaq stock exchange under the symbol "NWS" on July 1, 2013; at the same time, the former News Corporation (which encompassed purely of media properties, such as Fox Entertainment Group and 20th Century Fox) was renamed 21st Century Fox.